Click to grab your free copy of our Garden Tools Cheat Sheet!

 61. Sweet Dumpling Pumpkin

-The Sweet Dumpling Pumpkin or the Sweet Dumpling Squash is one of the smallest varieties among winter squashes.
-They measure only a few inches wide in diameter with a weight of less than half a pound, as a result, the average time period for a full harvest is only 90 days.
+They measure only a few inches wide in diameter with a weight of less than half a pound.
+As a result, the average period for a total harvest is only 90 days.
 Their skin is attractively variegated once fully ripe.

 Click here to buy them on Amazon.